andrew/ultimate-awesome/README.md

 - [fucking-terminals-are-sexy](https://github.com/Correia-jpv/fucking-terminals-are-sexy) - 💥 A curated list of Terminal frameworks, plugins & resources for CLI lovers.
 With repository stars⭐ and forks🍴.
 - [awesome-ab-testing](https://github.com/dojinkimm/awesome-ab-testing) - AB Testing 📈 related articles.
 - [awesome-advanced-smart-contracts-testing-and-verification](https://github.com/gianfrancobazzani/awesome-advanced-smart-contracts-testing-and-verification) - A curated collection of tools, frameworks, and methodologies for testing and verifying Solidity smart contracts.
+- [awesome-self-supervised-learning-papers](https://github.com/guyulongcs/awesome-self-supervised-learning-papers) - Awesome Self-supervised papers in CV, NLP, Graph, Recommendation, ML and so on.
 - [awesome_software_securities](https://github.com/hong6914/awesome_software_securities) - Sites and URLs on software and securities that I hope to learn from you guys.
 - [awesome-deved](https://github.com/kamranayub/awesome-deved) - DevEd with umami.
 Awesome List of developer education covering blogs, tutorials, academies, visual essays, games, and more.
 - [awesome-osdev](https://github.com/leap0x7b/awesome-osdev) - List of resources and projects for operating system development.